scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

-You conjur a barrage of fireballs at points in range you can see.
-You summon 3 fireballs, each exploding in a 5x5 area and burning all creatures inside.
-All creatures inside the fireballs make a Dexterity save vs your spellcasting.
+You conjure 3 fireballs which explode in a 5x5 area centered on points in range you can see.
+All creatures inside the fireballs make a Dexterity save against your spellcasting.
 On hit they take 2 wounds and 3 wound dice in damage, adding a wound die on crit.
-On success they take 3 wound dice in damage instead.
+On success they take half damage, rounded down.
 The fireballs can overlap, with a creature making a single save against the spell.
-A creature hit by 2 or more fireballs adds an extra wound to the damage, or wound die on success.
+A creature hit by 2 or more fireballs adds an extra wound to the damage.

 Add an extra fireball for every level cast above 7th.